 4. an editor, a native one.
 This one must be a native speaker from the country you're localizing to.
 Otherwise, real linguistic testing could happen after the launch and cause a lot of damage to adoption.

 Having all departments work on the translation management platform will ease localization and meet everyone's needs.

 ☞ Developers don't have a lot of manual work.
 They need to upload the resource file with all information that needs to be translated.

 ☞ The project manager assigns strings to translators.
 They can add translators they found by themselves or hire translation services directly on the platform.

-☞ Translators will be able to see how translation looks directly in the design.
+☞ Localization specialists will be able to see how translation looks directly in the design.
 They could get some help from machine translation if there's a lot of material for bulk translation.
 Also, they'll have useful features like translation memory that can help them go through every translation project faster.

 ☞ Designers will see what the current design looks like with translated content.

 All sides can adapt and work towards the best possible user interface and user experience inside the software product.